suzana-ilic/llm_ideas_and_templates/README.md

 * **Rotate Personas:** Systematically vary the persona of the generator to capture different viewpoints (e.g., frustrated customer, curious new user, technical expert).

 ### Step 4: Generate in Batches and Validate
-Generate data in batches using APIs or scripts, not by hand in a playground.
+While you can generate data manually directly in a playground, you can also generate data in batches using APIs or scripts for a more automated and scalable approach.
 After each batch, perform validation.

 * **Automated Validation:** Write scripts to check if every generated sample conforms to the schema defined in Step 1.
 Reject any malformed outputs.
 * **LLM-based Validation:** Use a second, "evaluator" LLM to check the quality of the generated data.
 Ask it questions like: "On a scale of 1-5, how realistic is this customer support chat?" or "Does this text contain PII?
 Answer with only 'Yes' or 'No'."
 * **Human-in-the-Loop Review:** No automated process is perfect.
 Have a human spot-check a small percentage of each batch to catch subtle errors, biases, or unrealistic patterns the models might miss.

 ### Step 5: Analyze, Refine, and Iterate
-Treat dataset generation as an iterative ML project.
+Treat dataset generation as an iterative project.
 Analyze your generated data.
 Are the labels balanced?
 Is there enough diversity?
 Use your findings from the validation step to refine your prompt templates, add more variation sources, and generate a new, improved batch.

 ---